Joycelyn-Chen/Astro-VOS/docs/INFERENCE.md

 │   │   └── ...
 ```

-We use `sort` to determine frame order.
+The XMem team use `sort` to determine frame order.
 The annotations do not have have to be complete (e.g., first-frame only is fine).
-We use PIL to read the annotations and `np.unique` to determine objects.
+The XMem team use PIL to read the annotations and `np.unique` to determine objects.
 PNG palette will be used automatically if exists.

 Then, point `--generic_path` to `custom_data_root` and specify `--dataset` as `G` (for generic).

 ## Multi-scale evaluation

 Multi-scale evaluation is done in two steps.
-We first compute and save the object probabilities maps for different settings independently on hard-disks as `hkl` (hickle) files.
+The XMem team first compute and save the object probabilities maps for different settings independently on hard-disks as `hkl` (hickle) files.
 Then, these maps are merged together with `merge_multi_score.py`.

 Example for DAVIS 2017 validation MS: